LauraFatta/TinyMLPeopleCounter/README.md

 1. Download & Flash the Firmware

-Download the firmware ZIP file from this repository: Firmware.zip
+Download the firmware ZIP file from this repository: crowd-counting-open-mv-fw-v10.zip

 Extract the ZIP file, which contains the required .bin firmware files.